Code-Institute-Submissions/Rosaria-Fini-Milestone-Project-2/testing/ux-testing.md

 ![Find-Us](../screenshots/find-us.jpg)

-# Find a comtact form fully functional
+# Find a contact form fully functional

 1. Go on the contact page
 2. Scroll down to the "get in touch" section